Difference in the depth of modulation: Method

-A modulation depth comparison navigational aid (MDCNA), also known as an instrument landing system uses the concept of space modulation to provide guidance to aircraft when on final approach.
+A modulation depth comparison navigational aid (MDCNA), also known as an Instrument Landing System, uses the concept of space modulation to provide guidance to aircraft when on final approach.

-A carrier and sideband (CSB), and sideband only (SBO) signal, transmitted from localizer and glidepath antennas produce a space-modulated signal resulting from the vectorial addition of two or more audio signals that vary according to position of the receiving aircraft.
+A carrier and sideband (CSB), and sideband only (SBO) signal, transmitted from localizer and glide path antennas produce a space-modulated signal resulting from the vectorial addition of two or more audio signals that vary according to position of the receiving aircraft.

 The difference between the two modulation depths produce an error current signal in the airborne receiver.
-When an aircraft follows the course line, the difference between the two frequencies is zero.
+When an aircraft follows the course line, the difference in the depths of the modulation between the two frequencies is zero.

 This difference is conventionally displayed by the deflection of a moving coil indicator or needle on an instrument known as a horizontal situation indicator (HSI).